COS301-SE-2024/WhatsOn-UP/docs/README.md

 4. You can delete an event or even edit the event
 ## Location
 1. Retrieving real campus venues when an even is created
-2. The user can view the location of the event on the map

 ## HOST Application
 1. general  user can apply for a promotion with the necessary details shown on the form as a UP student or non UP student
 2. User can then acknowledge the application response they got from the admin in their notifications if the admin has accepted their application